VldMrgnn/react-context-switch/README.md

 ## Description

-The react-context-switch package provides an easy-to-use and memory-friendly way to conditionally render components in React.
-Using the **Switch**, **Case**, and **CaseElse** components, developers can cleanly and concisely handle different conditions without the need for messy conditionals.
+The react-context-switch package provides an easy-to-use and friendly way to conditionally render components in React.
+Using the **Switch**, **Case**, and **CaseElse** components, you can cleanly handle different conditions avoiding messy conditionals.
+You can see this as a technique wrapped in a component.

 ```js